MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 - =
 - &#124;

-If you want to filter on values that contain these symbols, the filter expression must be included in quotation marks ('').
-For example, if you want to filter on records that start with the text *J & V*, the filter expression would be is `'J & V*'`.
+If you want to filter one or more of these symbols, place the filter expression in quotation marks ('').
+For example, if you wanted to filter on records that start with the text *J & V*, the filter expression would be `'J & V*'`.

 ### <a name="FilterTokens"> </a>Filter Tokens